 Mellon Square Plaza

 Mellon Square is an urban park in downtown Pittsburgh.
-The park is built above a parking garage, and features a distinctive tree-lined black-and-white geometric pavement, water fountains, raised flower beds and a cascading water fountain.
+The park is built above a parking garage, and features a distinctive tree-lined black-and-white geometric pavement, fountains, raised flower beds and a cascading waterfall.
 Mellon Square Park is one of the city's most prominent gathering spots.

 The square occupies an entire city block, bounded by Smithfield Street, William Penn Place, Oliver and Sixth Avenues.
 It is surrounded by many prominent downtown buildings, including the Oliver Building, 525 William Penn Place, the William Penn Hotel, and the Alcoa Building (Regional Enterprise Tower).
 In addition to the undergound parking, the Mellon Square complex also houses retail shops along Smithfield Street.

 Mellon Square was conceived in the late-1940s.
 After World War II, the Alcoa Company (American Aluminum Company of America), which was established in the late 19th century with financial backing from the Mellon Family, considered a move to New York.
-Banker Richard King Mellon aimed to block the move.
-In 1949 he proposed a new downtown headquarters building for the company, then known as the Alcoa Building and now called the Regional Enterprise Tower.
+Banker Richard King Mellon aimed to block the move, and proposed a new downtown headquarters building for the company, then known as the Alcoa Building and now called the Regional Enterprise Tower.

-Richard King Mellon's concern over other proposed corporate moves, including Westinghouse and U.S. Steel, prompted further inner city development proposals, including the Gateway Center Complex and the adjacent Point State Park.
+In addition to the creation of Mellon Square, Richard King Mellon's concern over other proposed corporate moves, including Westinghouse and U.S. Steel, prompted other inner city modernization efforts in the 1940s and 1950s during the Renaissance I years.
+These including the Gateway Center Complex and the adjacent Point State Park.
 The stunning expanse of office towers and urban plazas became known as "Mellon's Miracle."

 <Historical Facts> <> <Brookline History>